Aurora, South Dakota: Sports

-The Aurora A's amateur baseball team (sponsored by Anderson Insurance, Brookings, SD), whose colors were black and athletic gold, competed in the Eastern Dakota League (EDL) (Class B designation) of the South Dakota Amateur Baseball Association (SDABA).
-The team competed in Class B until the 2012 season, whereby it began competing at the Class A level due to possessing greater-than four players on its roster from neighboring Brookings, SD (Class A, based on population).
-It was allowed to continue to play its regular season games in the Class B EDL, similar to the Castlewood Ravens, who equally possessed greater-than 4 players from Class A towns, like Watertown and Brookings.

-At its peak (2006-2010), the Aurora A’s won the EDL district championship multiple times, and simultaneously possessed up to six current or former collegiate baseball players on its roster at once, from schools such as South Dakota State University (Brookings, SD), Minnesota State Community & Technical College (Fergus Falls, MN), Gallaudet University (Washington D.C.), Ridgewater University (Wilmar, MN), & Augustana University (Sioux Falls, SD).
+At its peak (2006-2010), the Aurora A's won the EDL district championship multiple times, and simultaneously possessed up to six current or former collegiate baseball players on its roster at once, from schools such as South Dakota State University (Brookings, SD), Minnesota State Community & Technical College (Fergus Falls, MN), Gallaudet University (Washington D.C.), Ridgewater University (Wilmar, MN), & Augustana University (Sioux Falls, SD).
 Over the years, other current and former collegiate players would play for the organization from colleges, such as St. Cloud Technical & Community College (St. Cloud, MN), Century College (White Bear Lake, MN), & Northern State University (Aberdeen, SD).
 In 2008, the team featured its first and only Major League Baseball draftee, Spearfish native, Derek Ver Helst (LHP), who was selected out of high school by the Pittsburgh Pirates in the 21st round of the 1999 MLB draft.
 Derek had previously also played with the Clark Traders (Clark, SD) of the EDL.

-After the 2015 season, the team's veteran players combined with players mostly residing in Brookings for revive the Brookings Cubs (Class A), which did not have a team in 2015 due to lack of player numbers.
-This left the Aurora A’s as an entirely new-look, young team beginning the 2016 season and featured only two players possessing collegiate experience (both Northern State University, Aberdeen, SD).

-In 2019, this iteration of the amateur team renamed itself the Aurora Aces (sponsored by Casino 2000, Brookings, SD), changing its colors to red and white.
-In 2021, a successful petition with the SDABA allowed the team to compete at ‘B’ team to remain competitive.
-This status was to be revisited each successive year.